golioth/magtag-demo/nametag/README.rst

-Golioth Developer Training: Golioth-Demo
+Golioth Developer Training: Name Tag
 ########################################

-For in-person trainings, this demo comes pre-provisioned with both WiFi and Golioth credentials to begin the workshop.
+This demo provides four different ways to display your name on the MagTag ePaper screen

 This demo includes:

-* Light and sound reaction to button presses
-* Button presses recorded on Golioth via network logging
-* LED on/off status sent to Light DB state
-* Accelerometer readings sent to LIghtDB stream every 5 seconds
+* Option at boot to connect to Golioth and download name/title/handle
+* Store updated information from Golioth in flash
+* Button control for four different display styles

 Hardware: Adafruit MagTag
 *************************